 Between Newsletters, urgent notifications of events, offers and information are also from time to time emailed to Members.

 In addition to the various activities above, we also undertake some field work.
 Please see our Church Records page for more on what we have done so far.

+Copy 3

+Between Newsletters, urgent notifications of local events, genealogy-website offers and information are also from time to time emailed to Members.

+In addition to the various activities above, we also undertake some field work.
+Please see our Church Records page for more on what we have done so far.